 The Governance Guidelines recommend that a board of directors be constituted with a majority of individuals who qualify as "unrelated directors".
-If a company has a significant shareholder, the Board should include, in addition to a majority of unrelated directors, a number of directors who do not have interests in or relationships with either the company or the significant shareholder and which fairly reflects the investment in the company by shareholders other than the significant shareholder.
+If a company has a significant shareholder, the board should include, in addition to a majority of unrelated directors, a number of directors who do not have interests in or relationships with either the company or the significant shareholder and which fairly reflects the investment in the company by shareholders other than the significant shareholder.
 The Governance Guidelines define an "unrelated director" as a director who is independent of management and is free from any interest and any business or other relationship which could, or could reasonably be perceived to, materially interfere with the director's ability to act with a view to the best interests of the Company, other than interests and relationships arising from shareholding.
 The Governance Guidelines also recommend that a board of directors should examine its size to ensure an appropriate number of directors in light of the circumstances.

-The Board presently consists of a majority of directors who are related to the Company and to the Saputo family, the significant shareholder (see "Voting Shares and Principle Holders of Voting Shares").
-The only unrelated directors are Messrs.
-Pierre Bourgie and Louis A. Tanguay, whose presence adequately reflects the investment of minority shareholders in the Company.
-Ms. Caterina Monticciolo and Ms. Patricia Saputo are considered related as they are members of the Saputo family and Mr. André Bérard is considered related due to his position as Chairman and Chief Executive Officer of one of the principal lenders of the Company.
-In order to comply with the Governance Guideline, changes would have to be made to the composition of the Board of Directors of the Company.
+The Board presently consists of a majority of directors who are related to the Company and to the Saputo family, the significant shareholder (see "Voting Shares and Principal Holders of Voting Shares").
+There are three unrelated directors, being Messrs.
+Pierre Bourgie, Claude Blanchet and Louis A. Tanguay, whose presence adequately reflects the investment of minority shareholders in the Company.
+Ms. Caterina Monticciolo and Ms. Patricia Saputo are considered related as they are members of the Saputo family and Mr. André Bérard is considered related due to his position as Chairman and Chief Executive Officer of a Canadian chartered bank which acts as lender and co-agent for the banking syndicate under some of the Company's credit facilities.
+In fiscal 1999, the Corporation recognized that in order to comply with the Governance Guideline, changes would have to be made to the composition of the Board of Directors of the Company.

-The Board approved the recommendations made by the Corporate Governance Committee to the effect that any changes to the composition of the Board should be made over a period of time which will permit the methodical integration of the new directors without disturbing the normal course of business.
-It is currently the intention of the Company to add two unrelated directors to the Board over the course of the next four years, one of which should be appointed during the next two years.
-Further to the appointment of two additional unrelated directors, the Board will be composed almost equally of related and unrelated directors.
+The Board therefore approved the recommendations made by the Corporate Governance Committee to the effect that any changes to the composition of the Board should be made over a period of time which would permit the methodical integration of the new directors without disturbing the normal course of business.
+The Company indicated, in fiscal 1999, its intention to add two unrelated directors to the Board over the course of the next four years.
+In fiscal 2001, Mr. Claude Blanchet was elected to the Board of Directors and Management intends to add an additional unrelated director over the course of the next two years.
+Further to the appointment of the additional unrelated director, the Board will be composed almost equally of related and unrelated directors.
+In fiscal 2001, the Company's Articles and By-Laws were amended to authorize the directors to appoint additional directors between shareholders' meetings.
+This should enable the Company to increase its level of compliance with the Governance Guidelines.
 After reviewing its size, the Board determined that a board of seven to nine directors is appropriate for decision-making purposes.